Start9Labs/documentation/source/dev-docs/service-packaging/overview.rst

 Each service boils down to a Docker image.
 We're not going to dive into Docker specifics in this guide, since there exists tons of `resources <https://docs.docker.com/>`_ for developing with this containerization tool.

 Because the service ultimately runs on a Raspberry Pi, the created Docker image should be a snapshot of an arm based linux environment.
 The service image is then mounted to the EmbassyOS image during installation.
-This path is defined in the :ref:`manifest <service_manifest>` configuration file.
+This path is defined in the :ref:`manifest <manifest>` configuration file.

 The image is immutable, meaning that when the service is updated, the image is replaced with a completely new image containing the updated features.